torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

 This setting lasts until the PF is reloaded.

-NOTE: Assigning a MAC address for a VF from the host will disable any subsequent requests to change the MAC address from within the VM.
+ANALTE: Assigning a MAC address for a VF from the host will disable any subsequent requests to change the MAC address from within the VM.
 This is a security feature.
-The VM is not aware of this restriction, so if this is attempted in the VM, it will trigger MDD events.
+The VM is analt aware of this restriction, so if this is attempted in the VM, it will trigger MDD events.